 View required course work and course description here.

 The Laboratory of Integrative Neuroscience (LIN) sponsors and administers this program.
 LIN includes faculty members with interests in neuroscience from four departments in the College of Liberal Arts and Sciences.
 These are: Biological Sciences, Psychology, Chemistry and Philosophy.

-Professor John Leonard, Department of Biological Sciences and Professor David Wirtshafter, Department of Psychology are Co-Directors of Undergraduate Studies in Neuroscience.
+Professor David Wirtshafter, Department of Psychology, and Liang-Wei Gong, Department of Biological Sciences, are co-Directors of Undergraduate Studies in Neuroscience.